Representation theorems for dynamic convex risk measures: Introduction

 where ${\cal{E}}^{\mu,0}$ is the $g$-expectation defined by the BSDE with generator $\mu|z|, \mu\geq0$.
-This result was later extended to general filtrations under (\ref{1.2}) (see \cite{Co, Ro}).To represent more DRMs via $g$-expectations, it is natrual to extend (\ref{1.2}) to more general cases, especially the quadratic growth case (for example, entropy risk measure is a quadratic $g$-expectation (i.e., a $g$-expectation whose generator has a quadratic growth).
-Zheng and Li \cite{Zheng18} extend the representation theorem in \cite{CH} to the uniformly continuous case by replacing the generator $\mu|z|$ in (\ref{1.2}) with a uniformly continuous function $\phi(x)$.
-For the representations of regular DRMs via quadratic $g$-expectations, Hu et al. \cite{HM} first showed that (\ref{1.1}) holds on $L^\infty(\mathcal{F}_T)$ under several domination conditions; Zheng \cite{Zheng24} then proved that (\ref{1.1}) holds on $L^\infty(\mathcal{F}_T)$ under a locally Lipschitz domination condition together with a $L^\infty$-convergence assumption.
-We note that both \cite{HM} and \cite{Zheng24} need to assume that the terminal variables of $\rho$ are bounded, and $\rho$ has independent increments which implies that the generator of the $g$-expectation in (\ref{1.1}) is deterministic.
+This result was later extended to general filtrations under (\ref{1.2}) by Royer \cite{Ro} and Cohen \cite{Co}.
+To represent regular DRMs more broadly via $g$-expectations, it is natural to extend (\ref{1.2}) to more general cases, especially the quadratic growth case (for example, entropy risk measure is a $g$-expectation whose generator has a quadratic growth (quadratic $g$-expectation)).
+Zheng and Li \cite{Zheng18} extend the representation theorem in \cite{CH} to the uniformly continuous case by replacing the generator $\mu|z|$ in (\ref{1.2}) with an increasing and linear growth function $\phi(x)$.
+For the representations of regular DRMs via quadratic $g$-expectations, Hu et al. \cite{HM} first showed that (\ref{1.1}) holds on $L^\infty(\mathcal{F}_T)$ under several domination conditions (see Definition 3.8(1)-(3) and (H4) in \cite{HM}).
+Later, Zheng \cite{Zheng24} proved that (\ref{1.1}) holds on $L^\infty(\mathcal{F}_T)$ under a locally Lipschitz domination condition together with a convergence assumption (see (A$_{\rho(k)}$) and (A$_{L^\infty}$) in \cite{Zheng24}).
+Both of these results require that the terminal variables of $\rho$ are bounded and that $\rho$ has independent increments.
+The latter condition implies that the generator of the $g$-expectation in (\ref{1.1}) is deterministic.
+However, since BSDEs with superquadratic growth and bounded terminal variables are generally ill-posed (see \cite{DH}), it is generally impossible to represent DRMs on $L^\infty({\cal{F}}_T)$ via superquadratic $g$-expectations.
+It is noteworthy that all the representation results mentioned above are obtained using the domination argument introduced by \cite{CH}.
+We refer to \cite{Zheng24} for an alternative method for Problem (\ref{1.1}) in the multi-dimensional case.
+However, this method requires that $\rho$ has independent increments and satisfies certain convergence properties.

 Convex and coherent DRMs are two fundamental classes of risk measures.
 The main objective of this paper is to study the representation problem (\ref{1.1}) for convex (resp. coherent) DRMs under the following domination condition: